kontent-ai/gatsby-packages/README.md

 ### Language variant relationships

-This relationship is captured by the `otherLanguages` navigation property of all content item nodes.
+This relationship is captured by the `otherLanguages` navigation property of all content item nodes in other language.

 <details><summary>Example</summary>